jinnabaalu/GitCheatSheet/use-cases/delete-commits.md

 **Step 3.1** - Copy the commit-hash that you want to reset

-All the commits that top of the selected commit-hash (not including the enterd commit-hash), will be deleted.
+All the commits that top of the selected commit-hash (not including the entered commit-hash), will be deleted.

-**Step 3.2** - Hard reset to go back to early stage
+**Step 3.2** - Hard reset to go back to the early stage

 ```bash
 git reset <commit-hash> --hard